 - Your phone carrier (i.e. AT&T)

-First off, nearly all of these plans cover accidental damage (such as cracked screens or water damage), while renters insurance does not.
+First off, nearly all of these plans cover accidental damage (such as cracked screens or liquid damage), while renters insurance does not.
 On the other hand, retailers (such as AppleCare+) don’t provide insurance for phone theft in their base plan, while phone carriers and renters insurance policies do.

 Another difference is price.
-Renters insurance is typically more affordable than the other phone insurance plans.
+Renters insurance is typically more affordable than the other phone protection plans.
 While the price of renters insurance start at $5/mo, mobile carrier insurance starts at $9/mo, and retailers’ insurance starts at $11/mo.